vhp/pb-archive/man/pinboard-archive.1.md

 # NAME

-pb-archive - archive your pinboard bookmarks
+pb-archive - archive your pinboard.in bookmarks

 # SYNOPSIS